Muthu Chippi

 Muthu Chippi is a 1968 Indian Tamil-language film, directed by M. Krishnan and produced by P. L. Mohan Ram.
 The film stars Jaishankar, Jayalalithaa and Nagesh.
 It was released on 6 September 1968, and became a box office hit.
 The film was remade in Telugu as Agni Pariksha.

+Plot

+A young woman named Geetha falls victim to tragic circumstances and is forced into prostitution.
+She cross paths with, her childhood friend who remembers her original purity and innocence.
+Unwilling to let her suffer, Prabhakar is determined to rescue her from her circumstances.
+He persuades her to marry him so she can start a new life.
+Their union sparks deep resentment from a conservative society that refuses to look past Geetha's forced history.

 Soundtrack

 The music was composed by S. M. Subbaiah Naidu, with lyrics by Vaali.
 The song "Thotta Idam" attained popularity.